thedevfiles/thedevfiles/source/_posts/2014-09-03-building-a-simple-contact-form-in-php-part-3.md

 title: Building a simple contact form in PHP - Part 3
 date: 2014-09-03 00:00:00 -0700
 description: Adding client-side form validation to a php contact form.
-published: false
+published: true
+comments: true
+sharing: true
+first: /2014/09/building-a-simple-contact-form-in-php-part-1/
+last: /2014/09/building-a-simple-contact-form-in-php-part-5/
+prev: /2014/09/building-a-simple-contact-form-in-php-part-2/
+next: /2014/09/building-a-simple-contact-form-in-php-part-4/
+categories: [Tutorial]
-categories: [php, mail]
+tags: [php, mail]
 ---

-As we last left it in [part 2](/2014/08/building-a-simple-contact-form-in-php-part-2) of [Building a simple contact form in PHP](/2014/08/building-a-simple-contact-form-in-php-part-1) we added server-side form validation to our contact form and input filtering to the submitted data before sending out the email.
+As we last left it in [part 2](/2014/09/building-a-simple-contact-form-in-php-part-2/) of [Building a simple contact form in PHP](/2014/09/building-a-simple-contact-form-in-php-part-1/) we added server-side form validation to our contact form and input filtering to the submitted data before sending out the email.

 In this part we are going to add some client-side validation to our contact form.